-Start Your Speech With Something Dramatic
+Start With Something Spectacular

 It is at the opening of your speech that you hook in your audience.
 If you are unable to do so you have probably failed without even beginning.
 So make your start memorable.
 Start with something that is sure to catch people's attention.
 An interesting story, a joke, some line that produces a strong effect are some of the ideas that can help you.